jcsalterego/pngpaste/README.md

 pngpaste
 ========

-Paste PNG into files, much like `pbpaste` does for text.
+Paste PNG into files on MacOS, much like `pbpaste` does for text.

 However instead of `pngpaste > thefile.png`, it's `pngpaste thefile.png`,
 so one does not accidentally barf binary into the console.